If you are a gay man and you have been using Grindr for some time, chances are that you’ve come across the “BB” acronym.

-When both individuals test negative for HIV and are used to regularly be tested for STIs and HIV, it is possible to enjoy bareback sex with minor risks.
+When both individuals test negative for HIV and are used to regularly being tested for STIs and HIV, it is possible to enjoy bareback sex with minor risks.

 The practice of bareback sex has also become more acceptable since the introduction of Pre-Exposure Prophylaxis (PrEP).